 After decades of relative inattention, lead crept into the news after revelations of contaminated drinking water in Flint, Mich.

 Lead poisoning in childhood has been linked to developmental issues, decreased IQ, and a higher propensity for aggressive behavior later in life.

 In the 1970s, federal legislation banned the use of lead in gasoline and paint.
 Lead levels in children have dropped dramatically since, but not enough.
 About 500,000 children in the United States still have elevated blood lead levels, according to the Centers for Disease Control and Prevention (CDC).

-Andrew Bernstein, MD, a pediatrician in Chicago and professor of clinical pediatrics at Northwestern University, says “the big three” hazards affecting children are lead, mercury, and pollution.
+Andrew Bernstein, MD, a pediatrician in Chicago and assistant professor of clinical pediatrics at Northwestern University, says “the big three” hazards affecting children are lead, mercury, and pollution.